Morgan Stanley profit more than doubles, beating estimates

 Revenue from fixed-income, currency and commodity trading fell 12.3 percent to $1 billion as a lack of volatility discouraged trading during the quarter.
 Those results exclude accounting adjustments linked to the value of the company's debt.

-That decline is about in line with the drops posted by rivals including JPMorgan Chase & Co (JPM.N), Citigroup Inc (C.N), and No. 1 standalone investment bank Goldman Sachs Group Inc (GS.N).
+That decline is about in line with the drops posted by rivals including JPMorgan Chase & Co, Citigroup Inc, and No. 1 standalone investment bank Goldman Sachs Group Inc.

 Investors' concerns about the future of the bank's bond trading business have weighed on its valuation.
 Morgan Stanley shares trade at about their book value, or the net accounting value of the company's assets.
 When the bank's earnings start rising in the coming years, as equity markets rise, said Vilas Capital's Thompson, the bank's shares could trade at 1.5 to 2 times book value.